amcneil36/amcneil36.github.io/blogs/local-and-ci-server-build-recommendations.md

 Tests like load tests, stress tests, and longevity tests are all good candidates to have ran nightly on a ci-server.<sup>a</sup> Thse tests would also ideally be ran in parallel.

+### Use the application API to put the environment

 ## Sources
 a.
 Humble, Jez and Farley, David.
 Continuous Delivery: Reliable Software Releases Through Build, Test And Deployment Automation.
 Addison-Wesley, 2010.
 b.
 Beck, Kent and Andres, Cynthia.
 Extreme Programming Explained.
 Addison-Wesley, 2004.